cellis/medusa-plugin-sendgrid-extras/README.md

           // Each function takes an event, and the transformed data
           // returns whatever extra data you want to send to the
           // dynamic template.
-          // Note that any data returned in this will overwrite the transformedEvent data "order.placed": function orderPlacedExtra(event, transformedEvent) {
+          // Note that any keys returned in this object will overwrite keys in `transformedEvent` data "order.placed": function orderPlacedExtra(event, transformedEvent) {
             return {
               foo: 'bar'